 It is best to consume your olive oil raw, as heating the oil to high temperatures may degrade some of the beneficial components.
 EVOO is a delicious addition to a fresh salad or a morning smoothie.
 Who knew such a tasty oil could be so powerful?

-*This content is written for entertainment purposes only and is not intended to be medical advice, nor to diagnose or treat any condition.
-Please contact your physician before starting any new treatment**
+* This content is not intended to be medical advice, nor to diagnose or treat any condition.
+Please contact your physician before starting any new treatment *